voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.86.2 is scheduled for 7/18/2023 between 1pm and 4pm CST

+This release includes an improved real-time English model delivering higher accuracy.

+Changes related to Integrity of Processing (fixes)
+* BE-622    (SSO) Fix issue with Spinner that does not stop if login failed (no error message was shown)

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Maintenance release 1.86.1 is scheduled for 7/14/2023 between 5pm and 6pm CST

 This release has several improvements in the PDF export in the Transcribe App (Meeting API)